The GROW Model: What It Is and How To Use It (Plus FREE PowerPoint template)

 Finally, you’ll want to explore your client’s will.

-These are questions you can ask to explore the client’s will: “Why do you want to reach this goal?” or “What are your reasons for making these changes?”
+To explore the client’s will, you can ask the following questions: “Why do you want to reach this goal?” or “What are your reasons for making these changes?”

-These questions are designed to help you get a deeper understanding of the client’s mindset.
-You can also ask “What are your reservations about making these changes?” or “What are some of your fears?”
-These questions can help you identify any barriers that might exist.
+These questions are designed to help you better understand the client’s mindset.
+You can also ask, “What are your reservations about making these changes?” or “What are some of your fears?”
+These questions can help you identify any potential barriers.

 The GROW Model Explained for Coaches

-- Reality: The second step is to help the client understand their current reality.
-This includes identifying any obstacles or challenges that may be preventing them from achieving their goal.
+2. Reality: The second step is to help the client understand their current reality.
+This includes identifying any obstacles or challenges preventing them from achieving their goal.

-- Will: The final step is to help the client develop the motivation and commitment to take action and implement the chosen solution.
-This includes identifying any resources or support that may be needed to achieve the goal.
+4. Will: The final step is to help the client develop the motivation and commitment to take action and implement the chosen solution.
+This includes identifying any resources or support needed to achieve the goal.

-The GROW model is a simple and effective framework that coaches can use to help clients set and achieve their goals.
-It provides a structured approach that can be adapted to suit the needs of the client and the specific goal they are working towards.
+The GROW model is a simple and practical framework coaches can use to help clients set and achieve their goals.
+It provides a structured approach that can be adapted to suit the needs of the client and the specific purpose they are working towards.

 Wrapping up